astropy/astropy/docs/development/releasing.rst

    .. note::

-      You may need to replace ``upstream`` here with ``astropy`` or whatever remote name you use for the main astropy repository.
+      You may need to replace ``upstream`` here with ``astropy`` or whatever remote name you use for the `astropy core repository`_.

 #.
 On the github issue tracker, add a new milestone for the next major version.